Mars Year 1

-Unlike in the day vs. sol distinction, "Mars Year" has no unique latin term.
-Start and End dates of Mars Years were determined for 1607-2141 by Piqueux et al. Earth and Mars dates can be converted in the Mars Climate Database, however, the Mars Years are only rational to apply to events that take place on Mars.
+Unlike in the day vs. sol distinction, "Mars Year" has no unique Latin term.
+Start and End dates of Mars Years were determined for 1607–2141 by Piqueux et al. Earth and Mars dates can be converted in the Mars Climate Database, however, the Mars Years are only rational to apply to events that take place on Mars.

-Mars Year 1 started on Apr 11, 1955 and ended on Feb 25, 1957.
+Mars Year 1 started on 11 April 1955 and ended on 25 February 1957.
 Mars Year 1 is preceded by Mars Year 0.

 Events of Mars Year 1

-There was no spacecraft on or around Mars in Mars Year 1 (The first successful flyby will occur on Mars Year 6).
+There was no spacecraft on or around Mars in Mars Year 1 (the first successful flyby occurred in Mars Year 6).

 De Mottoni created two albedo maps, Kuiper made several drawings Millman made maps and detailed descriptions and Dollfus observed the poles of Mars during the 1956 opposition.